marc3gomes/ModernWebCourse/README.md

 * Version control types, settings, CheatSheet, states (modified, prepared and committed), git log, hash values and head.

--  Abordamos callbacks, sistemas síncrono, assíncrono e promises.
+-  We covered callbacks, synchronous and asynchronous systems, and promises.

-* Análise e explanacão de um projeto web em react, abordando sua arquitetura e escrita de sintaxe utilizando o vitejs.
+* Analysis and explanation of a react web project, approaching its architecture and syntax writing using vitejs.

-- Apresentacão do typescript e o motivo de se utilizar, utilizamos o playground typescript para fazer exercicios práticos da sua aplicacão.
+- Presentation of the typescript and the reason for using it, we use the typescript playground to do practical exercises of its application.

 ---